rightthumb/rightthumb-widgets-v0/README.md

 How the installer works

-in windows
+in Windows
     a file %USERPROFILE%\rr.bat
         i recommend copying it to %SYSTEMROOT%\System32\rr.bat
-    when you open windows terminal type rr or
+    when you open Windows terminal type rr or
-    in windows terminal
+    in Windows terminal
         "commandline": "cmd /k \"C:\\Users\\Scott\\rr.bat\"",

-in linux
+in Linux
     the .bashrc is modified
     NOTHING IS REMOVED!!!
     variables and aliases between ## {E45D09D22184} ## and ## {AEC80B4D3338} ##